slkxmail/postgres-search-bundle/README.md

 Added type 'tsvector' to be used in the mapping.

-Added functions 'to_tsquery' and 'ts_rank' to be used in the DQL.
+Added functions 'to_tsquery', 'plainto_tsquery' and 'ts_rank' to be used in the DQL.

 ### Step 1: Download PostgreSearchBundle using composer